YosysHQ/yosys/docs/source/yosys_internals/extending_yosys/contributing.rst

 ``foobar.size()``. (``GetSize()`` is defined in :file:`kernel/yosys.h`)

 For auto formatting code, a :file:`.clang-format` file is present top-level.
 Yosys code is using tabs for indentation.
+A tab is 8 characters wide, but prefer not relying on it.
 A continuation of a statement in the following line is indented by two additional tabs.
 Lines are as long as you want them to be.
 A good rule of thumb is to break lines at about column 150.
 Opening braces can be put on the same or next line